-In addition to full papers, the 26th IMR also solicits research notes, which are short articles describing exploratory research, preliminary results and techniques deemed to be relevant to the field of meshing.
+In addition to full papers, the 26th IMR also solicits research notes in the form of either short articles or describing exploratory research, preliminary results, techniques and workflows deemed to be relevant to the field of meshing.

 The guidelines for submitting research notes are as follows:

 - The list of topics and formatting guidelines for research notes is the same as for the full paper.

 - 2. Research notes must be limited to 2000 words or 5 pages, whichever is shorter including figures, tables, references and appendices.
 Articles not meeting the formatting guidelines or page/word limit will be rejected.

 - Research notes will be reviewed by the committee, with a less strict review standard than full technical papers.

 - Research notes will not be published in the printed proceedings of the International Meshing Roundtable, but will be included in the electronic version of the proceedings, distributed on flashdrives with color figures.